Domnic-Raj/learn-tf-application/README.md

 Please feel free to explore these repositories for deeper insights.

-Should you have any questions or require further assistance, don't hesitate to reach out.
+Should you have any questions or require further assistance, don't hesitate to reach out [Mercury Team](MD-MercuryTeam@ihsmarkit.com)